chantelwetzel-noaa/data_summary/doc/_main.md

 # California scorpionfish
  The most recent assessment of California scorpionfish was a full assessment conducted in 2017.
 Across available data, California scorpionfish have been observed and sampled generally by both commercial and recreational fisheries and the NWFSC WCGBT and HKL surveys.

  Across all years of available data, commercial fisheries have collected a total of 847 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 768 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-In California, since 2000, a total of 768 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 768 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 56,642 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 56,642 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-In California, since 2003, a total of 56,642 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2003, a total of 56,642 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 2,892 length observations, 883 age readings, and 362 otoliths that are available to be aged.
 Across all years of available data, the NWFSC HKL survey has collected a total of 20 length observations, 0 age readings, and 4 otoliths that are available to be aged.